panlukz/ECManager/README.md

 * Add-Migration init -Project DataAccess
 * Update-Database -Project DataAccess

+If you get an error with message: "Enable-Migrations : The term 'Enable-Migrations' is not recognized as the name of a cmdlet", just close Visual Studio and open project again.

 You can also use a sql script with sample data.
 It's located in insert_data_sql folder.
 Run it as a 'New query' on created local database.

 Technologies: